divanov2004/pset-4/README.md

 Prompt the user to enter an integer.
 Print a Super Mario-style full pyramid of the specified height.

-Your code needs to support all numbers in the range [`1`, `24`], and should reject anything not in this range.
-Continuously prompt the user until you receive a value in the supported range.
+Your code needs to support all integers in the range [`1`, `24`].
+Integers outside of this range, numbers with decimal components, and non-numeric values are invalid.
+Continuously prompt the user until you receive a valid height.

 ![Exercise 9 Output](https://github.com/ap-principles-ucvts/pset-4-skeleton/blob/master/images/luigi.png)